 Knowing what qualifies as an emergency helps you make the right call, preventing a small problem from turning into a costly disaster.
 From burst pipes to a sudden loss of water, certain red flags mean you should pick up the phone and call for emergency plumbing services right away, no matter the time of day.
 We’ll walk through the most common scenarios that count as a true plumbing emergency.

-Burst Pipes and Major Leaks
+Gushing Water from Burst Pipes or Leaks

 If you see water pouring into your home and you can’t stop it, you have an emergency on your hands.
 A burst pipe can release gallons of water in minutes, causing widespread structural damage, ruining floors and furniture, and creating the perfect environment for mold growth.
 This is especially a concern during Michigan’s harsh winters, when a sudden cold snap can lead to frozen pipes that crack under pressure.
 Don’t hesitate on this one.
 The longer you wait, the more extensive and expensive the damage will be.
 Your immediate priority is to stop the flow of water and get a professional on the way.

-Sewage Backups
+Foul Odors and Sewage Backups

 A sewage backup is one of the most serious and unpleasant plumbing emergencies you can face.
 If you notice sewage coming back up through your toilets, floor drains, or showers, it’s a critical issue.
 This isn’t just messy water; it’s a severe health hazard filled with bacteria and contaminants that can make your family sick.
 Trying to clean it up yourself can be dangerous.
 This situation requires immediate professional attention to safely clear the blockage, clean the affected area, and restore your plumbing to a safe and sanitary condition.
 A backed-up sewer line is a problem that absolutely cannot wait.